Fact information Where is Bhutan located

 Druk Yul; officially the Kingdom of Bhutan’s situated 26 40? and 28 20? north latitude and 88 45? and 92 10? east longitude, It measures 110 miles from north to south and 200 miles from east to west.
 Over 72% of the land is covered with forest, around 25% of the land is protected as National Parks and about 3% land is used for agricultural practice or cultivation.

 Accessing Bhutan is rather difficult due to the rugged terrain.
 While China is in the north of this nation, India is towards its east, south and west.
 This country was opened to the rest of the world recently only until which time it was isolated.
 It has population of about 700000 and the country’s capital is Thimpu.
 Prior to 17th century, the country was known by the name “Drukyul” – the land of the thunder Dragon.

 The early history of Bhutan is not very clear.
 Official records reveal that many Buddhist monks from Tibet migrated to this country in the 9th century.
 It was invaded by Tibet about three times and in 1616, a lama from Tibet known as Nagawana Nangyal became the ruler of Bhutan.
 After the rule of Nangyal it passed through a period of instability and frequent civil wars.

 Recent history of Bhutan

-Bhutan is known for its linguistic diversity.
-Though Dzongkha is the national language of Bhutan, more than nineteen different dialects are spoken in the country.
+This country well known for its linguistic diversity.
+Though Dzongkha is the national language of Bhutan facts, more than nineteen different dialects are spoken in the country.
 The currency of Bhutan is Ngultrum which has value equal to the Indian Rupee.
 Ngultrum can be interchanged with Indian Rupee but with currency of no other country.